fdsayre/fdsayre.github.io/_apar2024/apar2024_professional_makerspace.md

 Our pedagogical approaches - Active Learning, Self-Directed Learning, Interest-Based Learning and Autonomy, and Experimentation and Play - emerged from two years of watching what works (and what doesn't) in the space.
 These approaches define our unique position on campus and guide our programming, workshops, community building, and partnerships.

-The Code of Conduct, initially developed by my colleague Erin May for our 2020 Pilot Makerspace, sets behavior expectations to create a safe learning environment that supports our pedagogies and values.
+The Code of Conduct, initially developed by my colleague Erin May for our 2020 Pilot Makerspace, sets expectations for behaviour to create a safe learning environment that supports our pedagogies and values.
 This document has been revised based on experience and feedback to ensure it protects everyone from discrimination and clarifies roles for staff and users.

 Attachments:

 - [TRU Library Makerspace Program Description FINAL FOR ULDC.pdf](https://drive.google.com/file/d/10iK3aEApEaK8PzL8BLhY4eueQgq8P588/view?usp=share_link)